GoogleChrome/web.dev/src/site/content/en/lighthouse-seo/canonical/index.md

 - It improves the page ranking of syndicated content by consolidating the syndicated links to your original content back to your preferred URL.

-## How the Lighthouse audit for canonical links fails
+## How the Lighthouse canonical links audit fails

 [Lighthouse](https://developers.google.com/web/tools/lighthouse/) flags any page with an invalid canonical link: